DevExpress-Examples/dashboard-for-winforms-diagnose-performance/readme.md

 5. Call the controller's Start() and Stop() methods on a button click to run and finish the Dashboard Diagnostic Tool's session.

 6. Implement the `IFileController` interface and specify the output file path in the `TrySaveFile` method.
-Pass a new class instance that implements `IFileController` to the controller's contructor.
+Pass a new class instance that implements `IFileController` in the controller's constructor.

 7. To save the resulting report to the specified output path, call the controller's `Save()` method.